Mississauga Ontario – 7th Largest City in Canada

-Mississauga’s has many cultural events, including the Canada Day Celebration, the Mississauga Rotary Ribfest, Christmas Tree Lighting Ceremony, and the New Year’s Eve Bash, which all occur in Celebration Square.
+Mississauga has many cultural events, including the Canada Day Celebration, the Rotary Ribfest, Christmas Tree Lighting Ceremony, and the New Year’s Eve Bash, many of which occur at Celebration Square.

-One of the most popular annual events in the city is Carassauga, an annual festival of cultures that occurs during mid-May.
+One of the most popular annual events in the city is Carassauga, a citywide annual festival of cultures that occurs during mid-May.
 It is the second largest cultural festival in Canada.

-Carassauga showcases different cultures from around the world in pavilions across Mississauga.
+Carassauga showcases different cultures from around the world in pavilions across the city.
 Visitors get free public transportation with their ticket to tour the city and explore the different pavilions.
 Various countries highlight their culture through food stalls and dance performances.

 The village of Streetsville holds its annual Bread and Honey Festival every first weekend of June at Streetsville Memorial Park to commemorate the founding of the village of Streetsville.
-The festival has been incorporated in 1974, in response to amalgamation with the city of Mississauga.
+The festival was established in 1973, as has become a top attraction in Mississauga.

 Activities include the Bread and Honey Race, which raises money for charities and local hospitals.
-It also has its own annual Canada Day celebrations, which are also held at Streetsville Memorial Park.
+Streetsville also has its own annual Canada Day celebrations, which are also held at Streetsville Memorial Park.

 Port Credit holds multiple festivals throughout the year.
 During the summer, there are street performances on multiple venues scattered throughout the former town during Buskerfest.